awaregroup/IIALab/labs/Lab05.md

 ```

 # Step 4 : Deploy to IoT Edge
-Using the skills you learned in Lab04 from Step 3.2 onwards, redeploy this solution to the Up Squared using IoT Edge.
+Using the skills you learned in [Lab 04](./labs/Lab04.md) from Step 3.2 onwards, redeploy this solution to the Up Squared using IoT Edge.

 # Part 2 - XGboost for Sensor Data